reuk/wayverb/docs_source/image_source.md

 simplest solution would be to round to the closest integer, and use this as the sample index.
 However, for applications such as multi-microphone simulation which are sensitive to arrival time, this can lead to obvious phase errors.
-A better solution is suggested in [@fu_gpu-based_2016]: The contribution can be positioned with sub-sample accuracy, by replacing the impulsive $\delta$ signal with the impulse-response of an ideal low-pass filter, with cut-off equal to the output Nyquist frequency.
+A better solution is suggested by Fu and Li [@fu_gpu-based_2016]: The contribution can be positioned with sub-sample accuracy, by replacing the impulsive $\delta$ signal with the impulse-response of an ideal low-pass filter, with cut-off equal to the output Nyquist frequency.
 Such an impulse response is infinitely long, but tends to zero quickly, so it can be Hanning windowed to reduce the number of additions required.
 This form of the impulse is as follows:

 (@) $$
 \delta_{\text{LPF}}(n - \epsilon)=